Proton Therapy for Pediatric Brain Tumors

 The Pediatric Neuro-Oncology Clinic is a collaborative program between the cancer specialists at Ann & Robert H. Lurie Children’s Hospital of Chicago and Northwestern Medicine Proton Center.
 The clinic offers a streamlined consultation process for pediatric patients and their families as well as a greater integration of clinical and research services overall.

-The Proton Center is one of the few proton therapy centers throughout the Midwest and the only one in Illinois.
+The Proton Center is one of the few proton therapy centers throughout the Midwest and the first one in Illinois.
 Our team is dedicated to explaining all of the treatment options for your child and facilitating a conversation with his or her physician or oncologist to determine the best course of treatment.

 Request more information or call 877.887.5807 to learn if your child can benefit from proton therapy.